GPWS vs EGPWS: Ground Proximity Warning Systems, Modes and Differences

 What is the difference between GPWS and EGPWS?

 Basic GPWS is a reactive system that looks directly below the aircraft using a radar altimeter.
 EGPWS adds a global terrain and obstacle database combined with GPS positioning, giving it the ability to look ahead along the flight path and provide earlier, predictive warnings.
 EGPWS also displays a color-coded terrain map in the cockpit.
-EGPWS effectively eliminates the blind spot that basic GPWS has for steep rising terrain ahead.
+EGPWS effectively eliminates the blind spot that basic GPWS has for steeply rising terrain ahead.

 What does a sink rate warning mean?